 Students wishing to complete advanced research training should enrol for either a Research Masters or PhD degree.
 The prerequisite for enrolment in these programs is an Honours degree H1E or above, or equivalent.

 Introduced in 2015, the new Monash Doctoral Program includes a coursework or professional development component, setting the Monash PhD apart from all other Australian PhDs.
-There are two different programs available across the Faculty of Medicine, Nursing and Health Sciences, and students can tailor their program to suit their individual needs.
+There are three different programs available across the Faculty of Medicine, Nursing and Health Sciences, and students can tailor their program to suit their individual needs.

 The duration of full-time PhD candidature is 2–4 years.
 Typically, a PhD candidate holds a scholarship, which provides support for a maximum of 3.5 years.
 Thesis assessment is made by examiners external to the department in which you are studying, selected because of their expertise in the candidate’s field of research.